makeniii/NBA-Elo-Rankings/diary.md

 \* I'm taking the ratings and comparing them to the other 29 teams in the NBA.
 Obviously, comparing a smaller sample size to the rest of the NBA doesn't make these statements true.
 But, it does paint an intreseting picture.
 This also applies to the rest of the comparisons, doubly so for the playoffs since there are much fewer games.

-Not sure why I went on a Memphis rant - IYKYK.
+Not sure why I went on a Memphis rant.
 Now, returning to my original point, I think that a team beating seven opponents in a row by a point differential of 10 is more impressive than winning by 70 for a single game.
 I think that consistancy means more for how good a team is rather than these anomalies.
 Not sure yet to how I could reward teams with a high point differential but it's something to think about in the future.
 Also, I should probably add a cap to the point of how much the point differential will affect $\text{K}$.
 Thinking of something around 20.

 ### W